 You have just celebrated your third Aliyah-versary, and all your children are in Modern Orthodox schools in Rehovot.
 Do you have any regrets that your children are no longer receiving an education in America?

 To live our dream means to live in Israel – with all the sacrifices that entails.
 The hardest part of making Aliyah is leaving our family but we believe with all our hearts that this country is where our future generations belong.
-The key to our happiness and successful klita (integration) so far has been low expectations.
+The key to our happiness and successful klita (integration) so far has been finding the right community, maintaining a sense of humor, and low expectations.
 We had heard from our friends about the oversized classrooms in Israel and the limited resources.
 But we knew that we were no longer paying a fortune for the privilege of giving our children a Jewish education.
 And I am not even talking about an education in a classroom setting.
 Your children go on tiyulim and walk in the very spot where their ancestors walked.
 When you make Aliyah, your children don’t LEARN about Israel, they LIVE Israel.
 The Jewish holidays are no longer celebrated just within your immediate community, but as part of a whole country.
 And we were surprised to discover that our children actually saw the larger classrooms as an advantage as it opened up their social lives with more children in the class to connect to.
 When you make Aliyah, the entire country becomes your classroom.